Le Touquet: Local administrative entities

 As in other communes of France, citizens of the European Union who are on the electoral roll in Le Touquet elect its municipal council (conseil municipal).
-According to the Regional and Local Authorities Code and the Election Code, Le Touquet has 27 municipal councillors (conseillers municipaux) elected for six-year terms on a proportional representation basis but with bonus seats for the majority list.
-That council then elects the mayor (maire), currently Daniel Fasquelle (LR), who is both head of the commune and of the municipal council for the same period of time.
+According to the Regional and Local Authorities Code and the Election Code, Le Touquet has 27 municipal councillors elected for six-year terms on a proportional representation basis but with bonus seats for the majority list.
+That council then elects the mayor (maire), who leads the commune and the municipal council.
 The current term started in 2020 and will finish in 2026.
 Previous mayors include Léonce Deprez (1969–1995; 2001–2008) and Jules Pouget (1934–1963, with several interruptions due to World War II).
-For local administration purposes, Le Touquet defines ten neighbourhoods with one or two trusted members called ambassadors, whose role is to be a relay between the municipal government and the neighbourhood.
+For local administration purposes, Le Touquet defines ten districts with one or two trusted members called ambassadors, whose role is to be a relay between the municipal government and the neighbourhood.
 They may, though need not be, members of the municipal council.